1) My story begins the year after the Flood,

 149) They have woven their nets centuries long

-And have flung them far and wide.
+And flung them far and wide.

 They have made their snares cunning and strong;